MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Results

 The SFR of a galaxy is intimately related to the availability of cool gas in the ISM which is fuelled by the CGM.
 Star formation driven outflows expel metal-rich gas from galaxies to the CGM and/or IGM.
 A fraction of the metal-enriched gas may be recycled back to the galaxies aiding in further star formation.
 Therefore, connecting the CGM properties and SFR is imperative to understand the role of diffuse circumgalactic gas in galaxy evolution.

 We used the 442 quasar-galaxy pairs comprising of 339 galaxies with measured SFR (including upper limits) to investigate the effects of the SFR on the \lya\ profile.
 The left and right panels of Fig.~\ref{fig:sfr-b stack} show the dependence on SFR of the $W_{r,500}$-profile plotted against $b/R_{\rm vir}$ and $b$, respectively.
-The data points in red and blue colors represent the REW measurements for the low- and high-SFR bins.
-The median SFRs of the galaxies in individual bins are indicated in the legends.
+The data points in red and blue open squares represent the $W_r$ measurements for the low- and high-SFR bins.
+The median SFRs of the galaxies in individual bins are tabulated in Appendix~B (see Tables~S7 and S8).

 The 442 pairs with SFR measurements are divided into two SFR bins based on the median SFR.
 The galaxies with measured SFR and upper limits below the median SFR are included in the low-SFR bin (median $10^{-1.6}~\rm M_{\odot}~\rm yr^{-1}$.
 Upper limits are treated as detection to compute the median).
 No galaxies with upper limits on SFR are included in the high-SFR bin (median $10^{-0.4}~\rm M_{\odot}~\rm yr^{-1}$).
 Galaxies in each SFR bin are further divided into two $b$ or $b/R_{\rm vir}$ bins.
 For $b/R_{\rm vir}$, the inner bin contains galaxies with $b/R_{\rm vir}<1$ and the outer bin contains galaxies with $b/R_{\rm vir} \ge 1$.
 For impact parameter $b$, we adopted a separating value corresponding to the 33 percentile of the $b$ distribution (119 pkpc and 107 pkpc for low- and high-SFR bin, respectively).
 In this way, the outer bin will have twice as many galaxies as the inner bin.
 This binning strategy is adopted to increase the signal-to-noise ratio of the stacked spectra for galaxies with large impact parameters for which the \lya\ absorption signal is intrinsically weak.